jgreitemann/jgreitemann.github.io/_posts/2018-10-21-type-safety-variants-and-visitors.md

   - c++
 math-enabled: false
 excerpt: "Don't use unions anymore.
 Variants offer type safety and better compiler diagnostics with less boilerplate. std::visit makes it easy to apply the visitor pattern without setting up intricate class hierarchies, while achieving data/algorithm separation."
 disclaimer: "This post covers the basics of variants and the visitor pattern in detail.
-It is meant as preparation for an upcoming post on some more creative uses of visitors."
+It is meant as preparation for a [follow-up post](/2018/10/22/recursive-visitors-from-fixed-point-combinators) on some more creative uses of visitors."
 ---

 #### Variants vs. unions